 Infusion reactions following re-administration of Remicade

 A clinical study in patients with moderate to severe psoriasis was designed to assess the efficacy and safety of long-term maintenance therapy versus re-treatment with an induction regimen of Remicade (maximum of four infusions at 0, 2, 6 and 14 weeks) following disease flare.
 Patients did not receive any concomitant immunosuppressant therapy.
 In the re-treatment arm, 4% (8/219) of patients experienced a serious infusion reaction versus < 1% (1/222) on maintenance therapy.
 The majority of serious infusion reactions occurred during the second infusion at week 2.
 The interval between the last maintenance dose and the first re-induction dose ranged from 35-231 days.
-Symptoms included, but were not limited to, dyspnea, urticaria, facial oedema, and hypotension.
+Symptoms included, but were not limited to, dyspnoea, urticaria, facial oedema, and hypotension.
 In all cases, Remicade treatment was discontinued and/or other treatment instituted with complete resolution of signs and symptoms.

 Delayed hypersensitivity